Table of Contents

-What Were the Results from the Buyback Program?
+What Were the Results of the Vape Buy-Back Program?

 Recently, Kristina Etter of Cannabis Tech had the privilege to sit down with Josh Swider, CEO, and Co-Founder of InfiniteCAL.
 During this conversation, shocking information came to light, including the fact that nearly 80 perfect of the vape products independently tested by InfiniteCAL failed safety tests.
 These samples were collected through a buyback program conducted with Platinum Vape and Mankind Dispensary.
 The reasons for failure were diverse.
 Some samples contained high levels of Vitamin E Acetate, while others tested positive for dangerous pesticides.
 Without regulation, these issues pose a threat to consumers as serious as a game of Russian Roulette.

 Etter compared the buyback program to a dentist who offers a buyback option for children after Halloween in the interest of saving their teeth.
 The imagery is apt, but when the dentist worries about Halloween candy, they’re not usually worried about the presence of heavy metals and cutting agents.